 In Canada, the virus has been found only in wild mice, specifically the deer mouse found across North America.
 Other rodents, such as house mice, roof rats and Norway rats are not known to spread the virus.

-Hantavirus is mainly spread when deer mouse droppings, urine or nesting materials are disturbed, sending virus particles into the air where they can be breathed in.
+Hantavirus is mainly spread when deer mouse droppings, urine, saliva, or nesting materials are disturbed, sending virus particles into the air where they can be breathed in.
 In rare cases, it may be spread through small breaks in the skin when handling a wild mouse, or by mouse bites.
 You cannot catch the disease from your domestic pet.
 In North America, there is no evidence that the disease spreads from person to person.

 Who is at risk of being exposed to the hantavirus?